originels/Telegram-Self-Forwarder/README.md

    ```

 3. **Configure your bot**
-   Create a `config.json` file in the project directory and enter your Discord token and prefix:
+   Create a `config.json` file in the project folder and enter your Telegram API ID, API hash, source channel ID, and the phone number details linked to your account (country prefix and phone number):

    ```json
    {